 Enjoy this short Youtube video prepared by Visit Park City:

 Prices have been quite expensive because there is a limited supply of privately available land.
 However as a community where many of the homes are second homes, it has softened a great deal.
 There are some new developments outside of town.
-Zillow reported the median home value in Park City was $716,300, in late 2018.
+Zillow reported the median home value in Park City was $1,477,576, in early 2022.
 Almost all homes have spectacular views of the mountains.
 Living in the village of Park City is convenient because everything is in walking distance.
 Condos in nearby Dear Valley are very expensive, and trailside log homes typically cost in the multi-millions.

 3 Ski Resorts: Park City, Deer Valley, The Canyons.
-National Parks.
-Restored mining town is extremely charming, and pedestrian friendly.
-Golf courses.
-The most shopping outlets in this part of Utah.
-Great cross country skiing, hiking, every outdoor activity.
-Sundance Film Festival
+National Parks; Restored mining town is extremely charming, and pedestrian friendly ;golf courses; the most shopping outlets in this part of Utah; great cross country skiing, hiking, and every outdoor activity; Sundance Film Festival

 Crowded in season.